Skip To Main Content

 College of Arts & Sciences

-The Master’s degree program was created in response to the increasingly high demand from students seeking a professional master’s degree in economics and employers looking for candidates with advanced training.
+The Master’s degree program was created in response to the increasingly high demand from students seeking a professional master’s degree in Economics and employers looking for candidates with advanced training.

-After completing this program, you'll be prepared for an immediate career in business or government.
-You'll also be prepared for further study in top economics and finance Ph.D. programs.
+The MS Economics provides rigorous training in economics and econometrics.
+After completing this program, students are prepared for an immediate career in business or government; and also be for further study in top economics and finance Ph.D. programs.

 Job Placement

-3+2 Fastrack Curriculum
+Fastrack Curriculum

 Tuition and Fees

-The Economics Department Charges Master's students a $5,000 program fee per long semester, or fall and spring.
-Fastrack 3+2 students will be charged for their first two long semesters, Fall and Spring only, after they have completed their undergraduate curriculum and are reclassified as degree-seeking Master's students.
-This program fee is in addition to their regular tuition and other university fees.
-The program fee is used to provide additional academic support and professional development for the Master's students.
-The Student Business Services office has more information about tuition and fees.
+The Economics Department Charges Master's students a program fee of $5,000 per long semester, or fall and spring.
+The program fee is in addition to regular tuition and university fees and is used to provide additional academic support and professional development for Economics Master's students.

 Program Requirements

-• Completed ECON 202, 203, 323, 410
+• Completed ECON 202, 203, 323, 410 [not in progress]

-• Completed 88 - 95 hours
+• Completed 88 - 95 hours [not in progress]

 • 3.0 - Overall OR Economics Major GPA